Milkdromeda-333/makeup-market/DOCS.md

 - Many images dont load.
 Would like to fix that somehow.
 Either by filtering them out, or replacing hte broken link.

-- The way that i implemented my loader gif is if the array is not populated that the componennt renders the loader.
+x The way that i implemented my loader gif is if the array is not populated that the componennt renders the loader.
 I need a way to actually render the loader until the get request comes back.
-Same for the results.jsx
+Same for the calculateresults.jsx
+    - update: i fixed it completely for shop by tags, will need to figure out a smart or easy way to get the other modules that import calculateResults to be able to work well with it.

 ## To be updated/upgraded/changed